BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 `INCLUDE`    e.g., `(INCLUDE "stdmacs.trk")`.
 The single argument is a pathname relative to the file which contains the INCLUDE.
 The forms and definitions in the file will be treated by NXSYS and by the compiler as though they appeared in the file at the point of the INCLUDE form.

 A special relay called `0LogicHalt` has been defined.
 If you provide a definition for this relay, and it ever picks, at that time a message box will pop up stating this: if you press "Yes", the relay simulator engine will halt and allow you to examine its state in detail with the Draftsperson and other tools.
 You must (currently) reload the interlocking after such a breakpoint.

-**2022: Description and usage of the Relay Compiler removed.
-It can't compile for the Mac, and interlockings run rapidly enough on both platforms without compilation.**

 =======================================